uk-gov-mirror/alphagov.govuk-content-publishing-guidance/app/publish-update-or-retire-content/standard-content-types/index.md

 ---
 layout: landing-page
-sectionKey: Publish, update or retire content
+sectionKey: Publish update or retire content
 eleventyNavigation:
-  parent: Publish, update or retire content
+  parent: Publish update or retire content
   order: 2
 title: Standard content types
 description: Learn how to follow the common processes for standard content types such as detailed guides and consultations.